JaehyeongPark06/JaehyeongPark06/README.md

 ## Hi!
 I'm Jaden 👋
-I'm a high school student from Toronto who enjoys math 📝, dogs 🐕, and football ⚽.
+I'm a high school student from Toronto who enjoys math 📝, dogs 🐕, and watching football ⚽.

 You can find me working on my latest projects 👨‍💻, teaching 👨‍🏫, play chess ♟️, or doing anything else I'm interested in.